If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Use anti-vibration pads or mats: Placing pads or mats under the washer’s feet can help reduce vibrations and stabilize the machine.
+• Use vibration accessories: Install anti-vibration pads or mats under the feet to dampen noise and prevent the machine from “walking.”

 Is It Normal for a Washing Machine to Shake?